narirou/gulp-develop-server/Readme.md

-gulp-develop-server is a development assistant for node.js server that runs the process and automatically restarts it when a file is modified with gulp.
+gulp-develop-server is a development assistant for node.js server that runs the process and automatically restarts it when a file is modified.

 installation